craftycodie/MineOnline/README.md

 [Download](https://github.com/codieradical/MineOnline/releases)

 ## Features
-These are features MineOnline will bring to pre-release Minecraft.
+These are features MineOnline will bring to Minecraft.

 - Launcher Authentication and Updates